hujhax/austin-improv-wiki/Michael Yew.md

 **Michael Yew** is a photographer who has worked frequently with the Austin improv community, both photographing shows and shooting publicity photos, since 2010.

 Michael is also a technical improvisor for mainstage shows such as *[[Strange Worlds]]*.

-Michael Yew is an unprofessional thief.
-DO NOT trust this man!